Portland Oregon

 Crystal Ballroom

-Spirits still enjoy themselves here; and watch the living.
+Spirits still enjoy themselves here and watch the living.

 DESCRIPTION

-The Crystal Ballroom, a traditionally much loved dance hall, was designed to be the place of special moments between people, and the perfect place to dance the night away!
-Many couples who came here for a date night throughout the eras wound up becoming married.
-The wonderful atmosphere was created by not only by the high, “awesome ceiling”, large, intricate historical murals, floor to ceiling style windows, lovely, intricate wood carvings, balconies, staircases, “flamboyant wall sconces” but also the huge chandeliers that hang from the ceiling.
-The sense of it’s history can be seen through all the old posters, and inspiring art work depicting past events at the Crystal Ballroom, keeping its historical past front and center.
+The wonderful atmosphere is created by the high, “awesome ceiling,” large, intricate historical murals, the floor to ceiling style windows, the lovely, elaborate wood carvings, the balconies, the staircases, the “flamboyant wall sconces” and the huge chandeliers that hang from the ceiling.
+Old posters and inspiring art work, depicting past events at The Crystal Ballroom, keep its historical past front and center.

+A good thing to be aware of is that The Crystal Ballroom separates out the under 21 crowd from the over 21 crowd using black lights, special stamps, and sometimes dividers.
+This splits The Crystal Ballroom floor into two different groups.
 Past guests who have gone to a concert report that the younger crowd is located closest to the stage.
-This is not a high stage, making it hard for short people to see the performance if in the second, over 21 group.
+This is not a high stage, making it hard for short people to see the performance if they are in the second, over 21 group.
 So if you wish to actually see the performance, come early and sit in the balcony area.

-The security detail does a great job keeping drugs, and movie cameras out of the Crystal Ballroom, and it is a safe, enjoyable venue to visit.
+The security detail does a great job keeping drugs, and movie cameras out of The Crystal Ballroom, and it is a safe, enjoyable venue to visit.

 HISTORY

 During the 1950s, it was a popular place to square dance, and participate in other line dances.
-Beat-nick poetry readings, and other entertainment quirks of the ’50s could also be enjoyed here.
+Beatnick poetry readings, and other entertainment quirks of the ’50s could also be enjoyed here.

 HISTORY OF MANIFESTATIONS